blha303/getsong/README.md

       -h, --help        show this help message and exit -y, --yes         Skip prompt
-      -m, --musicvideo  Get first result for <term>, not '<term> lyrics'
+      -m, --musicvideo  Get first result for <term>, not '<term> lyrics' -p, --print-path  Prints path to file to stdout, so you can pipe it to a command or play the file or something

 Installation
 ------------